YezhangLiu/sp21-cse110-lab4/part1/part1.md

     - F: `0`    since both `false` and `null` map to `0`, and 0 + 0 = 0.
     - G: `3undefined`   same reason as D.
     - H: `NaN`  since both `'3'` and `undefined` are not numbers.
-When comparing a string with a number, JavaScript will convert the string to a number when doing the comparison.
-An empty string converts to 0.
-A non-numeric string converts to NaN which is always false.

 14.
     - A: `true`     since `'2'` maps to 2, and 2 > 1
     - B: `false`    comparing their first index, 2 < 1.